Though scuttled, SXSW still goes ahead with film awards

 The cancellation of an annual event that attracts more than 100,000 people to Austin had enormous repercussions on the Texas capital's businesses, along with the hundreds of films, bands and start-ups that hoped SXSW would be their big break.
 Immediately after the cancellation, SXSW laid off about one-third of its staff, or around 50 people.

-A full list of the film prizes is posted on SXSW.com.
+"I'm not confident about anything right now," said Pierson, who has headed film at SXSW for the last 12 years.
+"I'm just taking it one day at a time and being curious and hopeful.
+I never saw this coming and I don't know what the effects will be."

+But she's been buoyed by the outpouring of support following the cancellation.
+And Pierson hopes the awards will give some of the festival's program a modicum of the attention they would have received in Austin.
+Eight of the 10 award winners were first-time filmmakers, she noted.
+A full list of awards can be found at Sxsw.com.

 SXSW couldn't go ahead with every award it usually gives out.
 One that it couldn't announce Tuesday: the festival's audience award.